RoboJackets/software-training-old/projects/week_7/Instructions.md

 ### 3.2 Creating the ControllerTestClient

-Create a cpp file in the [lqr_control src folder](../../controllers/src) called ControllerTestClient.
+Create a cpp file in the [controller src folder](../../controllers/src) called ControllerTestClient.
 In this file you should write a standard ROS node class and constructor.

 <details>